AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 </div>
 <p>
 <div>
-<a>Offer a consolidated overall summary of traffic and engagement metrics for each channel within your Campaign instance.
-These reports consist of various widgets, each offering a distinct perspective on your campaign or delivery performance.</a>
+<p>Offer a consolidated overall summary of traffic and engagement metrics for each channel within your Campaign instance.
+These reports consist of various widgets, each offering a distinct perspective on your campaign or delivery performance.</p>
 </div>
 <p>
 </td>